Our Team

 Dr. Mehri Moore

-Chief Medical Officer and Founder | MD, Psychiatrist and Psychotherapist
+Founder | MD, Psychiatrist and Psychotherapist

 Mehri Moore, MD brings over 35 years of work with women and girls to her leadership at THIRA Health.
 Her vision for THIRA was born out of a desire to address the core issues that women face, rather than simply working through symptomatic challenges.
 While symptoms of anxiety and depression can be extremely damaging (eating disorders being a leading symptom), her mission is to find sustainable recoveries that allow each patient to overcome symptoms and root causes.
 THIRA’s programs reflect this mission in their comprehensive, unique approaches that incorporate a variety of methods, including yoga, art and movement therapy, and much more.

 In 1991, Dr. Moore founded The Moore Center (now Eating Recovery Center of Washington), the longest-established treatment center specializing in eating disorder treatment in the Pacific Northwest.
 In her many years of clinical experience she has worked with patients dealing with a wide variety of mental health concerns, including anxiety, depression, and substance abuse, among others.
-She is THIRA Health’s Founder and Medical Director and has many years’ experience working with a broad spectrum of clients.
+She is THIRA Health’s Founder and has many years’ experience working with a broad spectrum of clients.

 Dr. Moore is a Board-Certified Psychiatrist.
 She trained as a Child and Adolescent Psychiatrist at the Philadelphia Child Guidance Clinic, an affiliate of the Childrens’ Hospital of Philadelphia and the University of Pennsylvania.
 She completed her residency in General Psychiatry at the University of Washington Medical Center in Seattle.
 She received her medical training at the University of Tehran, Iran.